-- Disconnect the cables from your old generator and remove it.
-Unscrew the old stator and take it off the engine.
-Pull the rotor off, you will need a puller screw for this. - Take the woodruff key from the crank.
+- Disconnect all wires from the Wipac magneto and the silicone rectifier (so there was) and remove these parts. - Take the woodruff key from the crank.
 You will not need it anymore.
-Please do not forget to do so, otherwise you will have trouble later on the assembly. - Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
+Please do not forget to do so, otherwise you will have trouble later on in the assembly. - Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
 It simply guides to the correct setting which will now be otherwise achieved.